vikash-bhardwaj/ai-code-companion-documentation/README.md

 - If Inline comment execution is in progress then Code Review for GIT changes will not work or vice versa

 ## <a name="release-notes"></a>Release Notes

+### [1.6.0]

+#### New Feature

+- Added capability to edit existing prompts from Chat Histpry
+- Added a Repeat prompt capability in case of API failure so that user don't need to type/copy paste the prompt

 ### [1.5.0]